Marxism and religion: Baháʼí Faith

-Communism and Buddhism
+Buddhism

 Buddhism has been said to be compatible with communism given that both can be interpreted as atheistic and arguably share some similarities regarding their views of the world of nature and the relationship between matter and mind.
 Regardless, Buddhists have still been persecuted in some Communist states, notably China, Mongolia and Cambodia under the Khmer Rouge.

 Many supporters of the Viet Cong were Buddhists, strongly believing in the unification of Vietnam, with many opposing South Vietnam due to former President Ngo Dinh Diem's persecution of Buddhism during the early 1960s.
 The current Dalai Lama Tenzin Gyatso speaks positively of Marxism despite the heavy persecution of the Tibetan people by the post-Mao Zedong and post-Cultural Revolution Chinese government.
 The Dalai Lama further stated that "[o]f all the modern economic theories, the economic system of Marxism is founded on moral principles, while capitalism is concerned only with gain and profitability. [...]
 The failure of the regime in the former Soviet Union was, for me, not the failure of Marxism but the failure of totalitarianism.
 For this reason I still think of myself as half-Marxist, half-Buddhist".

 In India, B. R. Ambedkar wrote in his essay Buddha or Karl Marx that "[t]he Russians are proud of their Communism.
 But they forget that the wonder of all wonders is that the Buddha established Communism so far as the Sangh was concerned without dictatorship.
 It may be that it was a communism on a very small scale but it was communism without dictatorship a miracle which Lenin failed to do."